 These bonds can help to hedge against inflation risk because their value increases during inflationary periods.
 Two examples of inflation-linked bonds include UK index-linked gilts and US treasury inflation-protected securities (TIPS).

-How to trade inflation-beating assets
+How to trade or invest in inflation-beating assets

 Investing and trading are two very different methods to gain exposure to financial markets.
 Investors seek returns over the long term through buying and holding, while traders speculate on rising and falling markets over the short term.